Automorphism groups of affine varieties and their Lie algebras: Introduction

-Let $\G$ be a connected ind-group and $\H\subset\G$ be a closed ind-subgroup.
+Let $\G$ be an ind-group and $\H\subset\G$ be a closed ind-subgroup.
 Then $\Lie(\H)$ is a Lie subalgebra of $\Lie(\G)$.
-However, it can happen (contrary to \cite[Theorem 1]{Sha81}) that $\Lie(\H)=\Lie(\G)$ while $\H$ is a proper subgroup of $\G$, see Example \ref{exa:FK18}.
+However, it can happen (contrary to \cite[Theorem 1]{Sha81}) that $\Lie(\H)=\Lie(\G)$ while $\H$ is a proper subgroup of a connected ind-group $\G$, see Example \ref{exa:FK18}.
 In this respect, the ind-groups are more complex than the algebraic groups.